Priscilla Paetsch

-Priscilla McClure Paetsch (née Johnson; November 18, 1931 – July 19, 2017) was an American violinist, composer, artist, sculptor, horse trainer, and the co-founder of the Paetsch Family Chamber Music Ensemble in Colorado Springs, Colorado.
+Priscilla McClure Paetsch (November 18, 1931 – July 19, 2017) was an American violinist, composer, artist, sculptor, horse trainer, and the co-founder of the Paetsch Family Chamber Music Ensemble in Colorado Springs, Colorado.

-Early life
+Early life and education

 Priscilla McClure Johnson was born in Evanston, Illinois, United States, on November 18, 1931.
-Her parents were Harry McClure Johnson (1886–1932), a Chicago attorney, and Helena Modjeska Chase (1900–1986), an artist.
-She is the youngest sister of Mansi McClure Johnson (1924–2013), Harry McClure Johnson (1925–2007), Elizabeth McIlvaine Johnson (1926–2017), and Sarah Jane McClure Johnson (1929–2013).

 In 1946, at the age of 15, she wrote and illustrated the children's book How the Eggplant Came to Be which was published by Adventure Trails Publications.

-Education and Career

-From 1946 to 1950, Priscilla attended The Putney School in Vermont, where she majored in violin, chamber music, and orchestral performance.
+From 1946 to 1950, Paetsch attended The Putney School in Vermont, where she majored in violin, chamber music, and orchestral performance.

 She continued her musical studies at Bennington College in Vermont from 1950 to 1952, majoring in violin performance.
 After relocating to the University of Wyoming, she earned a Bachelor of Arts degree with a major in violin, followed in 1956 by a Master of Arts degree in music composition, graduating with highest honors.
 Her training also included advanced study at the Aspen Institute of Music in Colorado from 1954 to 1955 and at the Detmold Musikhochschule in Germany in 1957.

+Career

-Priscilla taught violin, viola, and chamber music as a professor at the University of Wyoming from 1955 to 1956 and at Colorado College from 1955 to 1956.
+Paetsch taught violin, viola, and chamber music as a professor at the University of Wyoming from 1955 to 1956 and at Colorado College from 1955 to 1956.

 She was the Music Director of the World Tour as a violinist and composer from 1956 to 1957 through the Putney Graduate School of Teacher Education.
-Also In 1957, Priscilla was invited to be a member of the international jury representing the United States in the International Stringed Instrument Competition held in Moscow, Russia.
+Also In 1957, Paetsch was invited to be a member of the international jury representing the United States in the International Stringed Instrument Competition held in Moscow, Russia.

-Between 1956 and 1959, Priscilla undertook a two-and-a-half-year World Study Trip sponsored by the Putney Graduate School of Teacher Education, traveling throughout Europe, Africa, and the Middle East to examine musical traditions and educational systems.
+Between 1956 and 1959, Paetsch undertook a two-and-a-half-year World Study Trip sponsored by the Putney Graduate School of Teacher Education, traveling throughout Europe, Africa, and the Middle East to examine musical traditions and educational systems.

 From 1960 to 1961, she served as the music director of the Arvada Symphony in Colorado and also taught stringed instruments in the R-1 School District.
 Later, she taught violin and chamber music at the Pine Spring Ranch School of Music, where she served as both a coach and a violinist in the Paetsch–Fodor Chamber Music Ensemble in Steamboat Springs, Colorado.

-In 1967, Priscilla became a professor of violin, viola, and chamber music at the Cosmic Heights School of Music in Colorado Springs.
+In 1967, Paetsch became a professor of violin, viola, and chamber music at the Cosmic Heights School of Music in Colorado Springs.